fedora-copr/copr/doc/how_to_upgrade_builders.rst

 Prepare libvirt source images
 -----------------------------

-We prepare images for Libvirt on our hypervisors.
-We start with the official Fedora images as the "base images", and we just modify them (easier than generating images from scratch).
+We prepare the LibVirt images directly on our hypervisors.
+We start with the official Fedora images as the "base images", and just modify them (this is easier for us compared to generating images from scratch).

+The Power9 architecture (note: Power9+ is required by Enterprise Linux 9+) is currently hosted in the `OSU Open Source Lab`_.
+That is an OpenStack-based cloud, but no special actions are needed — we are able to share the same ``.qcow2`` image generate for our other ``ppc64le`` hypervisors.
+When uploading the image (see below), the image is as well automatically uploaded to the OSUOSL OpenStack.

 Find source images
 ^^^^^^^^^^^^^^^^^^